Stability and decoherence analysis of the silicon vacancy in 3C-SiC: Modulation frequencies

 \section{Modulation frequencies}

-In this Appendix we derive the modulation frequencies from section 5 by following a different approach.
-Let's start by specializing ourselves to the case in which there is only one nuclear spin in the bath, i.e. $n=1$, and let's write the pure-dephasing Hamiltonian \ref{eq:hamtotpuredeph} in this case,
+In this section we derive the modulation frequencies from the FID subsection of the main text by following a different approach.
+We start with the case of only one nuclear spin in the bath, i.e. $n=1$, and write the pure-dephasing Hamiltonian \ref{eq:hamtotpuredeph} in this case,